Welcome to today's edition of the Rush 24-7 podcast.

 Substance doesn't matter anymore in America.

-All it matters is optics.
+All that matters is optics.

-I mean, if Rubio has a guy working for him, for example, if Snerdley was out saying stuff in public, or if H.R. was out being quoted in public about something I was working on, you would assume that's what I think, right?
+I mean, if Rubio has a guy working for him, for example, if Snerdley was out saying stuff in public, or if HR was out being quoted in public about something I was working on, you would assume that's what I think, right?

 Because you would assume, well, why would these guys be working for me if they disagree with me, number one?